NASCAR Arcade: Development

-NASCAR Arcade was developed by Sega Rosso, formerly Sega's R&D #5 division.
+NASCAR Arcade was developed by Sega Rosso, formerly Sega's R&D #12 division.
 Production of a NASCAR-based game was suggested by the game's producer, Kenji Arai, despite concerns that NASCAR was not well known in Japan (although NASCAR had previously hosted exhibition races at Suzuka Circuit and Twin Ring Motegi).
 At the time of its development, the license to create console games based on NASCAR belonged to Electronic Arts (EA), who were not releasing games on Sega's home console system, the Dreamcast.
 EA granted permission to Sega to develop NASCAR Arcade as a coin-op only game.
 The game runs on the Sega Hikaru arcade system board.
 According to Anoop Gantayat of IGN, he felt the game's original name of NASCAR Rubbin' Racing would sound odd to native English speakers and needed to change when the game came to North America.
 Official Dreamcast Magazine called the game's original title "very, very strange".
 The game was released as NASCAR Arcade in Japan.

 NASCAR Arcade's soundtrack was created by Jun Senoue and recorded by Sons of Angels (later known as Crush 40), with Senoue on guitar and Johnny Gioeli singing the vocals.
 Senoue had previously worked on a racing game soundtrack before with Eric Martin of Mr. Big on the title track for Daytona USA: Championship Circuit Edition, also called "Sons of Angels".
 Senoue and Gioeli later released the soundtrack as the album Thrill of the Feel on March 23, 2000 in Japan under the Sons of Angels name.
 It was released by Victor Entertainment.

 Release and reception

 In a preview of the game from testing in Shinjuku, Chris Johnston of GameSpot called NASCAR Arcade "one to watch out for".
 He noted the smooth textures of the graphics and the game's ability to run at 60 frames per second without any slowdown.
+According to a 2000 GameFAQs FAQ by Mark Kim, the Brunswick Zone in Naperville, Illinois was the first arcade in the United States to feature the game.
 The game was also demonstrated at the JAMMA 2000 show in Tokyo, with Anoop Gantayat of IGN stating the graphics and shadow effects appeared very realistic and that the steering wheel controls felt very realistic with the addition of resistance, along with good quality sound including deep, roaring engine sounds.

-In Japan, Game Machine listed NASCAR Arcade on their November 15, 2000 issue as being the eighteenth most-successful dedicated arcade game of the month.
+In Japan, Game Machine listed NASCAR Arcade as the 18th most successful dedicated arcade game of November 2000.
 Edge stated that unlike Daytona USA, NASCAR Arcade shows a focus on realism.
 The reviewer called the game "technically accomplished, with cars and background well rendered", but criticized the gear shifter and negatively compared the game's graphics to Sega Rally 2.
-In 2011, Tim Daniels of Bleacher Report rated the game 16th in a list of the top 25 NASCAR video games, praising the game's realism.
+In 2011, Tim Daniels of Bleacher Report rated the game 15th in a list of the top 25 NASCAR video games, praising the game's realism.